Skip to content

 Install tinyauth

-Now we can go to the appstore tab, click the tinyauth app, fill in our users, OAuth credentials and any other information you like.
-But before we click install we need to either flip the local domain switch or the expose switch to expose tinyauth to a domain, this is required for tinyauth to function as it will not be able to set the cookies correctly through the port.
+Now we can go to the app store tab, click the tinyauth app, fill in our users, OAuth credentials and any other information you like.
+But before we click install we need to either flip the local domain switch or the expose switch to expose tinyauth to a domain.
+This is required for tinyauth to function as it will not be able to set the cookies correctly through the port.
 So, depending on your setup either use your local domain as an app URL or the expose domain as app URL (in either case you should use https).
 Finally click install and everything should be good to go.

 INFO